 Single Axis vs. Multi Axis Dynamic Head Support

-Seating Dynamics offers both a Single Axis and Multi Axis dynamic head support.
-The Single Axis is appropriate for clients whose primary movement is in the posterior plane, though this hardware will move in response to posterior forces anywhere on the head support pad.
+Seating Dynamics offers both Single Axis and Multi Axis Dynamic Head Support Hardware.
+The Single Axis is appropriate for clients whose primary movement is in the posterior direction, though this hardware will move in response to posterior forces anywhere on the head support pad, also capturing rotation.
 The Multi Axis responds to a greater degree of rotation.
 Both Dynamic options are very adjustable, interface with a wide variety of head supports, and are quite durable.